milkeybabes/UBE/README_Tools.md

 - finding Unity bundles inside Android APK and OBB archives;
 - identifying Unity versions and file types;
 - comparing bundles from different game versions;
+- batch-exporting textures from large collections of small Unity bundles;
 - rediscovering an asset from a name, PathID, screenshot or old note;
 - validating UBE OBJ and GLB exports;
 - correcting the position and orientation of exported GLB models for viewing, rendering or video.